jguadagno/jguadagno.github.io/_posts/2011-01-19-annoucing-desert-code-camp-2011-1.md

 Breakfast will be provided at Desert Code Camp (pending a sponsor).
 **Lunch**
 Lunch will be provided at Desert Code Camp (pending a sponsor).
-If you want to help or sponsor, shoot me an email at jguadagno @ sevdnug.org.
+If you want to help or sponsor, shoot me an email at jguadagno@hotmail.com.

 ## Web Site Updates